-Not only are these recycled items being kept out of our landfill, but they can add such a welcome personal touch to your garden.
+Not only are repurposed items being kept out of our landfill, but they can add such a welcome personal touch to your garden.

-Despite being split in half, she still found a way to incorporate it into the raised rock wall in her perennial bed.
+Despite being broken in half, she still found a way to incorporate it into a raised rock wall.

-Here’s another idea from my mother – fireplace tools as garden stakes!
+Here’s another idea from my mother – unused fireplace tools as garden stakes!

-Along with so many others, my parents also replaced their wood-burning fireplace with one that’s more environmentally friendly.
+A while ago, my parents replaced their wood-burning fireplace with a gas-burning one that’s more environmentally friendly.

 My friends, Rob and Michelle, made this rustic light fixture from extra cuttings of thick and bendable twigs.

-The next time a favorite mug breaks, instead of throwing it away consider using it as a container for succulents.
+The next time a favorite mug cracks, instead of throwing it away consider using it as a container for succulents.

-The lack of a drainage hole might pose a problem for other plants, but due to the low water requirements of succulents, they’ll survive just fine with the occasional drink.
+The lack of a drainage hole might pose a problem for other plants, but due to succulents low water requirements, they’ll survive just fine with the occasional drink.

-And last, but not least, my very favorite repurposed item in my own garden.
+And last, but not least, my favorite repurposed item in my own garden.

-The frame was so beautiful I just couldn’t let it be thrown away, so I picked it up and held on to it for years.
+The frame was so beautiful I just couldn’t let it be discarded, so I picked it up and held on to it for years.